-Chinook winds are downsloping, warm, and dry winds that occur on the leeward, or sheltered, side of mountain ranges, such as the Rocky Mountains.
-Chinook winds are fairly common during the winter months and often bring extreme increases in temperatures to the region as they move from west to east across the mountains.
+Foehn winds are downsloping, warm, and dry winds that occur on the leeward, or sheltered, side of mountain ranges, such as the Alps, the Andes, and the Rocky Mountains.
+In the Rocky Mountains, these winds are known as Chinook winds and are fairly common during the winter months.
+These winds often bring extreme increases in temperatures to the region as they move from west to east across the mountains.
 While these winds bring warmer temperatures during the winter months, they can often be devastating, with sustained winds and gusts sometimes as strong as those produced by tornadoes and hurricanes.

-While the Foothills area of southeastern Wyoming and Colorado experienced a number of strong Chinook events in January 1982, the most severe episodes took place on January 17 and 24, two consecutive Sundays.
+While the foothills area of southeastern Wyoming and Colorado experienced a number of strong Chinook events in January 1982, the most severe episodes took place on January 17 and on January 24, two consecutive Sundays.
 On those days in Boulder, Colorado, and along the Front Range, the winds caused damage equivalent to EF1 and EF2 tornadoes, uprooting trees, power lines, and damaging many roofs.

 The Chinook Wind Events